 15. If the inspection finds any defects that were not picked up by the WAE, the client is advised to rectify them.
 If the items are minor and not significant to the functionality of the system certification can be issued with those items listed.
 If the items are not minor a re-inspection will be required.
 ISC's current Fees at 1-7-18 are $231 incl GST for the certificate and $231/hr incl.
 GST for any re-assessment or re-inspection required (incl GST).
 Back to Top.

 NOTE: Some councils may require what's called a Positive Covenant.
 It's in simple terms a legal document that is registered on the title of your property that informs future owners of the stormwater systems and their obligations to maintain it.
 The owners solicitor will generally carry this out this registration.
 The wording should be obtained from council.
 ISC do not carry out this service.
 Typically councils and PCA's require the WAE and stormwater certificate before they will counter sign the positive covenenat for registration.

-Charges applicable are as noted in the terms and conditions of the clients fees agreement and are subject to change.
+Charges applicable are as noted in the current terms and conditions on this website and issued clients fees agreement which are subject to change.

 A List of local Surveyors